London’s best oyster bars

 This Borough Market fishmonger’s stall is home to the most fascinating display of seafood in town, as well as an oyster bar tucked in the corner.
 The fishmonger will ask you for your preferences with respect to saltiness, sweetness and taste notes before recommending their choice from Furness Fish’s fine selection, which changes according to the catch of the day.
 This might include some unusual varieties, such as Utah Beach and Cocollos, while Gillardeau, a favourite among many oyster lovers thanks to its succulent flesh and rounded flavour, often sells out so arrive early if you want to try one.

-6 Southwark Street, Borough Market, SE1 1TL, furnessfishmarkets.com
+6 Southwark Street, SE1 1TL, visit furnessfishmarkets.com

 Boisdale, Canary Wharf and Belgravia

-Scottish restaurant Boisdale is the perfect place to settle in with a large plate of Jersey, Mersea Island, Cumbrae or Lindisfarne rocks, served with a classic mignonette (shallot and red wine vinegar sauce) or Vietnamese dressing, and strike up a conversation with a fellow oyster fan.
+Scottish restaurant Boisdale is the perfect place to settle in with a large plate of Jersey, Mersea Island, Cumbrae or Lindisfarne rocks, served with a classic mignonette (shallot and red wine vinegar sauce), citrus ponzu or Vietnamese dressing, and strike up a conversation with a fellow oyster fan.
 The oysters here are sold individually, so there’s no need to make sure your companions are on board, plus the decadent décor, low lighting, and extensive menu of brasserie classics give both Boisdale locations the vibe of a private members’ club.
 A classy night out guaranteed.

 Visit boisdale.co.uk